What to know

-Windows Updates can be annoying with its constant pop-ups and restarts.
+Windows Updates can get annoying with its constant pop-ups and restarts.
 Additionally, you may not always want to be at the forefront of receiving Windows updates.
 You might want to disable Windows Updates on your system for all these reasons and more.
 Here are how you can get started and all the options at your disposal to disable Windows Updates.

 What happens when you disable updates?